ericauld/cutlass/media/docs/efficient_gemm.md

 EA: Where is partitionedK GEMM represented in code?

+EA: I still don't understand how one does the reduction with split K...
+I wish they'd give a code pointer.
+Maybe it would be useful to grep the examples for "split"

 For example, parameters of m=128, n=128, k=4096 and partition=20
 will result in 20 batched strided GEMMs.
 The first 19 batches will have m=128, n=128, and k=4096/20=204,
 and the last batch will have m=128, n=128, and k=220.

 The batched reduction kernel takes as input the output (C) of partitionedK GEMM, and performs a reduction along the K-dimension.
 Users must manage workspace memory to store this intermediate result.

+EA: OK, that's a bit more concrete, at least - I want to look for the "batched reduction kernel"

 **Sliced K - reduction across warps**